GalSagie/GalSagie.github.io/_posts/2015-11-23-ovn-l3-deepdive.md

-How does OVN implement L3 ? in a nutshell it uses a pair of OVS patch ports to simulate a connection between logical switch (OpenStack network) to logical router (OpenStack router) and in order to do it creates a pair of patch ports for every logical router port.
+How does OVN implement L3 ? in a nutshell it uses a pair of OVS patch ports to simulate a connection between logical switch (OpenStack network) to logical router (OpenStack router) and in order to do it, it creates a pair of patch ports for every logical router port.

-If you are interested in understanding more about patch ports, you can read [this post](http://blog.scottlowe.org/2012/11/27/connecting-ovs-bridges-with-patch-ports/) it describe how patch ports are used to connect two different OVS bridges, in our example they are connected to the same bridge and used as a modeling construct but the concept is the same.
+If you are interested in understanding more about patch ports, you can read [this post,](http://blog.scottlowe.org/2012/11/27/connecting-ovs-bridges-with-patch-ports/) it describe how patch ports are used to connect two different OVS bridges, in our example they are connected to the same bridge and used as a modeling construct but the concept is the same.